vtam2012/face-recognition-brain-api/README.md

 3. Run npm start

 ### Note:
 You must add your own API key in the controllers/image.js file to connect to Clarifai API.
-(Replace 'process.env.API_CLARIFAI' with your own apiKey)
+(Create a .env file and assign it to API_CLARIFAI)

 You can generate a Clarifai API key [here](https://www.clarifai.com/)